Jose Isidro Camacho: Personal life

 Camacho was born in Balanga, Bataan to Teodoro Camacho, Jr. and Leonarda Navato.
 His grandfather, Teodoro Camacho, Sr. was congressman and governor of Bataan.

 He finished high school Don Bosco Technical Institute in Mandaluyong in 1972, and in 1975 he graduated cum laude with an A.B.
 Mathematics degree from De La Salle University in Manila.
 He studied and obtained an MBA with a concentration on Finance from Harvard Graduate School of Business Administration in the United States in 1979.

+Camacho's met his wife Kim, also Filipino, when they were both studying at Harvard Business School in the 1970s.
+In the early 2000s, Kim was the country manager and representative for the auction house Sotheby’s.
+The Camacho couple have one of the world’s most comprehensive collections of Yayoi Kusama's works of art, which includes the longest work of Kusama, a 100 meter long soft sculpture.
+Owning more than a hundred pieces, eight works from the Camachos’ collection were loaned and exhibited in Spain’s Guggenheim Bilbao museum.
+They loaned nine pieces of their collection to the Yayoi Kusama exhibition held at the National Gallery Victoria (NGV) in Melbourne, Australia in December 15, 2024 to April 21, 2025.
+Camacho and wife started collecting artwork by Filipino Modern masters shortly after they got married, and then later expanded their collection to include Gutai artists and works by Alfonso Ossorio.
+Three of their six children are fine arts graduates.

+In 2024, Camacho became chairman of the Board of Trustees of the then newly-established University of the Arts Singapore.
+He has served on the boards of the National Heritage Board, National Gallery Singapore, NTU Centre for Contemporary Art Singapore, and STPI Creative Workshop & Gallery.
+The Camacho couple does philanthropic work with Scholas Occurrentes, a non-profit organization with educational initiatives for young people that was founded by Pope Francis in 2013.

 Professional career

 After college, Camacho worked at Banco Filipino, before he left to pursue graduate studies in the United States.
 Upon his return to the Philippines, he went back to the banking industry, and in 1995 became Senior Managing Director and Country Head of Bankers Trust New York.
 Later on, he became Managing Director and Chief Country Officer of Deutsche Bank in the Philippines.
 From 1999 to 2000, he was Managing Director and chief of Country Coverage for Investment Banking for the Asian Region of Deutsche Bank based in Singapore.

+After serving in the Arroyo administration in 2005, Camacho and his wife returned to Singapore and joined investment bank and financial services firm Credit Suisse Singapore and became its CEO from 2007 to 2016.
+In June 2024, he was elected chairman of the board of the mining company Nickel Asia Corporation.